Oral Cancer Screening Cairns

 Oral cancer is a devastating diagnosis for many people because it is usually only detected in advanced stages when it has likely spread to other parts of the body.
 As a result, the 5-year survival rate is as low as 30%.

 Regrettably, many dental offices do not undertake routine oral cancer screening and we do not know of any other offices in Far North Queensland who have invested in Velscope technology.
 Early diagnosis offers a vastly better outcome for complete recovery and a normal life thereafter.
-Dr Tony Nguyen does oral cancer screening on Mcleod Street.
+Future Dental performs oral cancer screening in their McLeod Street location in Cairns.

 Why is oral cancer so often diagnosed too late?